Roaders/sd-card-copy/readme.md

 **targetPath**

 Optional.
 If set provides the default target path when copying so that it does not have to be specified for each request.
+The following tokens can be included:

+  * `{DATE}` - will be replaced with milliseconds since epoch
+  * `{DATE yyyy_MM_dd}` / `{DATE "EEE do MMM yyyy"}` Formatted date using [date-fns formatting tokens](https://date-fns.org/v2.28.0/docs/format).

 ## usbmount